folio-org/folio-sample-modules/simple-perl/README.md

 A fairly small module written in Perl, just to show that modules can be written in other languages.

-This module is very similar to the `hello-vertx` module, it supports GET and POST requests to `/hello`.
+This module is very similar to the `simple-vertx` module, it supports GET and POST requests to `/hello`.

+This module support the same GET and POST requests to `/hello`, as the `hello-vertx` module.
+It also supports the same GET and POST requests to `/simple` as the `simple-vertx` module.
+These requests make a call to `/hello` to demonstrate how such calls can be made in Perl.
+Of course those calls could go to any other module, but we use the same module here to keep things simple.

 ## Files